 Here are some common infection symptoms you should be on the lookout for.
-But you also have to keep in mind that just because you have one or some of these symptoms, it doesn’t necessarily mean you have an infection.
+Still, you also have to keep in mind that just because you have one or some of these symptoms, it doesn’t necessarily mean you have an infection.
 It could just be a side effect of the piercing procedure.

 Redness is one of the vaguest symptoms of a possible infection because lots of things can cause redness.
 Even having the piercing done causes redness so it can be really difficult to tell when the redness is a normal part of the procedure or when it means trouble is on the way.

 This is another symptom that can be hard to decipher.
 Some swelling is to be expected after an ear piercing.
-You’ve just traumatized your skin or your cartilage, depending upon which location you’ve had pierced.
-So it’s understandable that there will be some slight swelling in the first few days.
+You’ve just traumatized your skin or your cartilage, depending upon which location you’ve had pierced, so it’s understandable that there will be some slight swelling in the first few days.

 If the swelling looks like you’re sprouting another body part off of your ear though, that’s a bit much.
-If it’s dramatic swelling like that, something else is likely going on.
+If it’s dramatic swelling like that, something else is going on.

 If swelling becomes a real problem for you, you can always try wrapping an ice pack in a cloth and holding it on your ear for a few minutes.
 That can help with any pain you’re experiencing, but it can also relieve that swelling.
 Once the swelling comes down, you may be able to better assess the situation.

 If the swollen area feels really hot when you touch it and is also accompanied by a lot of redness, you should be on high alert for a possible infection.
 Worsening pain is usually the first sign of infection.

 The final thing to watch out for regarding pus is how it smells.
 Normally, you shouldn’t notice much of a smell at all with healthy discharge.
-If you’re starting to wince a little because the pus smells bad, you may want to consider calling your doctor.
+If you’re starting to wince a little because the pus smells so bad, you may want to consider calling your doctor.

 Of all the possible infection symptoms, you should fear this one the most.
 If you have a fever, that means the infection has spread beyond the site of your piercing.
 A simple local skin infection won’t cause a fever.
 This is a systematic (full-body) symptom.